5 Journal Prompts for Trauma Healing

-Journaling is really helpful for healing because it is a way to explore your thoughts and feelings, and it can feel like a huge release to get them out onto paper- it can feel like the same thoughts continually repeat themselves in our minds sometimes, so by writing them down we allow them to exist outside of the mind.
+Journaling is really helpful for healing because it is a way to explore your thoughts and feelings.
+It can feel like a huge release to get them out onto paper- by writing them down we allow them to exist outside of the mind.

 Your journal is private– you can write any and everything in there.
 You don’t have to show it to anyone.
 It doesn’t have to “make sense”.
 Just let the words flow and you will be surprised at how much calmer you feel after getting it out- and how much you can learn about yourself.

 It can be difficult to know where to begin- which is where prompts come in.
 Journal prompts are simply short statements or questions that allow us a starting point.